 As a player it’s tough to figure out if an opponent has you “out-kicked”.
 Once you’re in this type of situation it’s hard to get out of it without it affecting your chip stack.
 The best way to avoid this is to practice better hand selection.

-That means before you decide to play in a hand you should consider the size of both of your cards before playing a hand.
+That means before you decide to play in a hand, you should consider the size of both of your cards.
 Staying away from hands that consist of a big card and a small card will help to prevent this from happening to you.

 You should stick to playing hands like pocket pairs or ones that consist of two big cards like K-Q or A-K. This will keep you out of kicker trouble and your opponents will realize you choose good starting hands.

 The only exception to this rule is when you have a suited ace.
 An ace with a small card is OK when it’s the same suit because it gives you a chance to hit the nut flush – if the board cards cooperate, of course.